cloudmesh-community/book/chapters/cloud/datacenter.md

 ![Internet Minute 2017-2018 [@www-internet-minute-2017-2018]](images/internet-minute-2017-2018.jpg){#fig:internet-minutes-2017-2018}

+The newest such graph for 2019 is available (see @fig:internet-minutes-2018-2019).

+![Internet Minute 2018-2019 [@www-internet-minute-2018-2019]](images/internet-minute-2018-2019.jpg){#fig:internet-minutes-2018-2019}

+:o2: What do you observe?
+Create a pull request with your observations between the changes from 2018-2019

+ONe of the obvious observations is that the hours watched on Netflix have drastically increased.
+This seems to also reflect the trend reported as *cord cutting* as reported from the cable companies.

 It is also interesting to compare such trends over a more extended period (see @fig:google-search-per-year, @fig:big-data-trend-2012).
 An example is provided by looking at Google searches.